kubernetes-sigs/cluster-api/docs/how-to-use-clusterctl.md

 ### Creating a workload cluster using the management cluster

-The *workload cluster* also sometimes referred to as the *target cluster* is the Kubernetes custer on to which the final application is deployed.
+The *workload cluster* also sometimes referred to as the *target cluster* is the Kubernetes cluster on to which the final application is deployed.
 The target cluster is responsible for handling the workload of the application, not the management cluster.